vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/config/waline.md

 Darkmode support

-- Set it to `'auto'` will display darkmode due to device settings.
+- Set it to `'auto'` will display darkmode by device settings.
 - Filling in a CSS selector will enable darkmode only when the selector match waline ancestor nodes.

 ::: tip Examples